Can You Recycle Asbestos Short Answer: Yes

 Why is Asbestos Difficult to Recycle?

-There are six different types of asbestos: chrysotile, crocidolite, amosite, anthophyllite, tremolite and actinolite.
+There are six different types of asbestos: chrysotile, crocidolite, amosite, anthophyllite, tremolite, and actinolite.

 Because asbestos is so dangerous to handle due to the risk of exposure, asbestos recycling is a risky process.
 Asbestos can’t be dumped at general waste disposal sites like other types of waste.

 Instead, asbestos must be made into solid waste first in order to be recycled.
-Unfortunately, not all types of asbestos-containing materials can be easily recycled.

 What Types of Asbestos Products Can Be Recycled?